canonical/operator/testing/README.md

     # The state is also available if that's required:
     assert exc_info.value.state.get_container(...)

-    # You can still assert action results and logs that occured as well as the failure:
+    # You can still assert action results and logs that occurred as well as the failure:
     assert ctx.action_logs == ['baz', 'qux']
     assert ctx.action_results == {'foo': 'bar'}
 ```